 - 5.1.
-The referendum gives the community the final decision on whether a plan should come into force in their area.
+The referendum provides the community with the final decision as to whether a plan should come into force in their area.
 The regulations specify the question to be asked.
-Section 38A of the Planning and Compulsory Planning Act 2004 as updated by the Neighbourhood Planning (General) and Development Management Procedure (Amendment) Regulations 2016 require that if the majority of those who vote in a referendum are in favour of the draft neighbourhood plan, then the neighbourhood plan must be made by the local planning authority within 8 weeks of the referendum. - 5.2.
-As a majority has voted in favour of the plan it should be made by the council within 8 weeks of the referendum.
-This means that the deadline for the council making the neighbourhood plan is 25th August 2022.
-The 8-week time limit does not apply where a legal challenge has been brought in relation to the decision to hold a referendum or around the conduct of the referendum.
+Section 38A of the Planning and Compulsory Planning Act 2004, as updated by the Neighbourhood Planning (General) and Development Management Procedure (Amendment) Regulations 2016, require that if the majority of those who vote in a referendum are in favour of the draft neighbourhood plan, then the neighbourhood plan must be made by the local planning authority within 8 weeks of the referendum. - 5.2.
+For the plan to formally move towards adoption there was a requirement that it gained the support of the people of the parish, to be indicated by a simple majority voting 'yes' (50% plus one person of all those who turned out to vote).
+The referendum resulted in support for the plan amongst the residents of the parish, receiving 49 yes votes and 13 voting no. This return represents a 20% turnout and a 79% majority voting 'yes'. - 5.3.
+As a majority has voted in favour of the plan it should be made by the Council within 8 weeks of the referendum.
+This means that the deadline for the Council making the neighbourhood plan is 9th February 2023.
+The 8-week time limit does not apply where a legal challenge has been brought in relation to hold a referendum or around the conduct of the referendum.
 There are narrow circumstances where the local planning authority is not required to make the neighbourhood plan.
-These are where it considers that the making of the neighbourhood plan would breach, or otherwise be incompatible with, any EU or human rights obligations. - 5.3.
-As a result of the Council's previous decision to allow the plan to proceed to referendum on the basis that the plan satisfied all legal requirements, alongside the successful outcome of the referendum itself, and the fact that no legal challenge has been brought, councillors are asked to formally 'make' the Ringstead Neighbourhood Plan.
+These are where it considers that the making of the neighbourhood plan would breach, or otherwise be incompatible with, any EU or human rights obligations. - 5.4.
+As a result of the Council's previous decision to allow the plan to proceed to referendum on the basis that the plan satisfied all legal requirements, alongside the successful outcome of the referendum itself, and the fact that no legal challenge has been brought, councillors are asked to formally 'make' the Barnwell Neighbourhood Plan.
 The Neighbourhood Planning Act 2017 stipulated that a Neighbourhood Plan forms part of the statutory development plan following a successful referendum.
-In the very limited circumstances where a local planning authority decides not to make a neighbourhood plan, it would cease to be part of the development plan for the area.
-As with other development plan documents a decision to "make" a Neighbourhood Plan is also open to High Court legal challenge, which must be made within 6 weeks.
+In the very limited circumstances where the Council decides not to make a neighbourhood plan, it would cease to be part of the development plan for the area.